nonplayer/hammercrawl/hc_core_player.md

 | 120  | Weaving (DEX)                        |

-## Step X: Roll Your Languages
+## Step 8: Roll Your Languages

+In addition to whatever bonus languages you have from your Class, there's a chance you might have even more.
 If you have an INT bonus of +1 or higher, you begin the game knowing that many additional bonus languages.
 Roll 1d30 for each, and consult the following table.
 If you roll a language twice, you speak that language as if you were born to it.
 If you roll it thrice, reroll.

 | Roll | Language         | Roll | Language         |
 |------|------------------|------|------------------|